-All those and more, we also have a new editor who will be focusing their work on Famicom – Please welcome Nick to the scene.
+All those and more, we also have a new editor who will be focusing their work on Famicom - Please welcome Nick to the scene.
 He already has a Famicom on the way and is relatively new to the world of soldering and tinkering.
-He was voted most silent person in the Counter LED videos here and here.
+He was voted most silent person in the two top ranking Counter LED videos:

 Some great news and some even better news followed by unreal news though.
 As you can see above there are three items.
 A Sega TeraDrive, Sega Mega Drive and a Sega Genesis Nomad.